h2r/ein/doc/stream.md

 `enableDiskStreaming` to stream as data is loaded into the buffer.

-`populateStreamBuffer` populates the stream buffer with data saved from the  focused class.
+`populateStreamBuffer` populates the stream buffer with data saved from the focused class.  `initializeAndFocusOnANewClass` creates a new class for saving stream buffer data.

+### Incrementing and Viewing Data

+You can access the current stream buffer index with `streamImageBufferCurrentIdx` and set it with `streamSetImageBufferCurrentIdx`.